-The relatively low abundance of Chinook salmon and steelhead has significantly reduced this important nutrient source in the Central Valley, and throughout the Pacific Northwest.
-Gresh et al. (2000) estimated that the annual biomass of salmon entering Pacific Northwest streams (California, Oregon, Washington, Idaho) was historically on the order of 352 million pounds, and has been reduced to only approximately 26 million pounds, a reduction of more than 93 percent.
-Channelization and removal of IWM can also decrease the retention of salmon carcasses and reduce nutrient input.
+The relatively low abundance of salmon and steelhead has significantly reduced this important nutrient source in the Central Valley, and throughout the Pacific Northwest.
+The study by Gresh et al. (2000) estimated that the annual biomass of salmon entering Pacific Northwest streams (California, Oregon, Washington, Idaho) was historically on the order of 352 million pounds, and has been reduced to only approximately 26 million pounds, a reduction of over 93 percent.
+Channelization and removal of LWD can also decrease the retention of salmon carcasses and reduce nutrient input.